Holiday savings: up to $84 off

 The whiskers on a tuxedo cat's face can be black or white, or a combination of both.

-Tuxedo cats can have a variety of eye colors, including green, yellow, blue, or amber, depending on their genetics and breed.
+Tuxedo cats can have a variety of eye colors.
+This includes green, yellow, blue, or amber.
+It depends on their genetics and breed.

 It's important to note that while tuxedo cats are known for their distinctive black and white coat pattern, they can come in a range of variations.
 Some tuxedo cats may have more extensive white markings, while others may have more black in their coat.
 Additionally, the specific placement and shape of the black and white markings can vary from one tuxedo cat to another, giving each cat a unique and individual appearance.